MatthiasKunnen/nest-fastify-middleware-hooks-demo/README.md

 See [src/abc.controller.ts](./src/abc.controller.ts).

 ## The cause
-This behavior is intended for middie which is used by fastify.
+This behavior is intended for [middie](https://github.com/fastify/middie/) which is used by fastify.
 Instead, hooks should be used.
 See this issue: <https://github.com/fastify/middie/issues/113>.

 References:
 - [Fastify middleware](https://www.fastify.io/docs/latest/Reference/Middleware/)
 - [Fastify hooks](https://www.fastify.io/docs/latest/Reference/Hooks/)

+## A proposed solution
+I have created a modified [`CustomFastifyAdapter`](./src/custom-fastify-adapter/fastify-adapter.ts) to use hooks instead of middie, this solves both problems.

+Middie could be made entirely optional though it might still be required for express middleware.